mlabbe/jfdi/readme.md

 - Just code your build in portable Python using functions designed to make building convenient
 - Self-propagating: end-user runs the build script directly to download the jfdi build system
+- Standalone win32 exe: Your Windows users don't even need a Python install.
+- Portable build scripts that work anywhere Python runs
 - Tested and nurtured to life on Linux, Macos and Windows with GCC, Clang and MSVC support
 - First class support for non-compiler building (LaTeX, shaders, etc.)
-- Build system will always be one small Python file with no dependencies other than Python
+- Build system will always be one small Python file with no third party dependencies.
-- Provides a small API to simplify build tasks; much less wordy than stock Python libraries
+- Provides a small API to simplify build tasks; much less typing than stock Python libraries
 - Generate a self-documented build template to get started with `--init`
-- Portable build scripts that work anywhere Python runs
 - Automatically swaps dir slashes for easy x-platform scripting
-- Used by the author for a ton of small projects for 3 years and counting
+- Used by the author for a ton of small projects for three years and counting

+## Installation ##

+*Windows*: Download a standalone exe from releases and put it in your `PATH`.
+Alternatively, run `python jfdi.py <args>` with your preinstalled Python interpreter.

+*Linux and Mac*: `chmod +x` `jfdi.py` and copy it to `/usr/local/bin`

+JFDI has zero third party Python dependencies and is a single file standalone program.
+The master branch of the [official github repo](https://github.com/mlabbe/jfdi) is always stable.

 ## Sample Auto-Generated Build Script ##